 Firing up your engine and cruising down the highway on your motorcycle is an incredible feeling.
 From riding through busy downtown streets to soaring down a road, there are many places to enjoy your bike.

 While several riders choose a Harley Davidson as their motorcycle of choice, others go for different brands, such as Honda.
 If you’re in the market for a new bike, you may have no idea where to start.
 As purchasing a motorcycle is a serious investment, you want to ensure you make the right choice.

 In this article, we’ll talk more about Harley Davidson and Honda motorcycles, including their differences, benefits, and which option may be best for your needs.

 Harley Davidson Motorcycles

-Harley Davidson motorcycles are arguably the most popular bikes on the planet.
-For decades, motorcycle riders have paid top dollar for these exceptional bikes.
+Harley Davidson motorcycles are arguably the most popular bikes on the planet and the top producer of motorcycles in North America.
+For decades, motorcycle riders have paid top dollar for this American company's exceptional bikes.
 Buyers love their unique style, dependability, and power.

-While any motorcycle enthusiast can enjoy a Harley, they’re extremely popular for long tour rides.
+While any motorcycle enthusiast can enjoy a Harley, they’re extremely popular with long-distance Harley riders.
 This is because they are heavier than other bikes on the market.